5 Ways to Know if You’re Eating Too Much Sugar

 The turning point came when he realized how much better he felt when he switched his bowl of cereal for a nutritional breakfast that satisfied him for more than an hour and provided fuel for his morning.

 On average, one bowl of cereal has 3 tsp. of sugar.
 That means that single bowl has one-third of the recommended daily allowance of sugar (and who can stop at just one bowl?!).
 I know what you’re thinking: “But beyond its delicious flavor, cereal is so convenient.”
 But a healthy, well-balanced breakfast can easily be enjoyed with a little planning.

 If you’re short on time and unable to prepare a couple eggs in the morning, then consider blending a smoothie to bring along with you.
 Blend together some almond butter, a banana, spinach, flax seed, and a couple cups of almond milk and throw it in the freezer over night.
 Thaw it first thing in the morning and add in some Clean Lean Protein, you have the perfect breakfast to carry on your way.
 And, it’s more convenient than a bowl of frosted flakes and so much more satisfying and better for you!

-And if you are short on time, you can whip up Nuzest Just Fruit & Veg, a plant-based protein smoothie with five fruits and five veggies and premium European Golden Pea Protein, with water or your choice of milk and you have a healthy, balanced meal in seconds!
+And if you are short on time, you can whip up Nuzest Just Fruit & Veg, a plant-based protein smoothie with five fruits and five veggies and 12-14 grams of premium European Golden Pea Protein, with water or your choice of milk and you have a healthy, balanced meal in seconds!